Electricity Laws and Incentives in Colorado

 GCEA members may borrow an EV for one day without any cost or mileage restrictions.
 For more information, including how to apply, see the GCEA EV Test Drive Program website.

 Electric Vehicle (EV) Rebate - San Isabel Electric Association (SIEA)

 SIEA residential customers a $500 rebate for the purchase of qualified EVs.
 For more information, including how to apply, see the SIEA EV Education website.

 Electric Vehicle (EV) Rebate - Xcel Energy

-Non-Residential Electric Vehicle (EV) Charging Station Rebate – Black Hills Energy
+Non-Residential Electric Vehicle (EV) Time-Of-Use (TOU) Rate – Black Hills Energy

-Residential Electric Vehicle (EV) Rebate – Black Hills Energy
+Residential Electric Vehicle (EV) Charging Station Rebate – Black Hills Energy

 Black Hills Energy offers residential customers a $500 rebate for the purchase and installation of a Level 2 EV charging station.
-For more information, including application details, see the Ready EV website.
+Low-income residents are eligible for a rebate of up to $1,300.
+For more information, including application details, see the Residential Rebate website.